Some providers are dropping gender-affirming care for kids even in cases where it's legal

 Neither state Sen. Mike Moon, the Republican who was the prime sponsor of the Missouri ban, state Sen. Justin Brown nor state Rep. Dale Wright, whose committees advanced the measure, responded immediately to questions left Thursday by voicemail, email or phone message about the law's intent.

 In North Dakota, the law allows treatment to continue for minors who were receiving care before the law took effect in April.
-But it does not allow a doctor to switch the patient to a different gender dysphoria-related medication.
-And it allows patients to sue over injuries from treatment until they turn 48.
+At least some providers have stopped the care even though the ban that was eventually adopted did not include some of the details in an earlier proposed version, such as blocking doctors from switching a patient to a different gender dysphoria-related medication and allowing patients to sue over injuries from treatment until they turn 48.

 Providers there have simply stopped gender-affirming care, said Brittany Stewart, a lawyer at Gender Justice, which is suing over the ban in the state.
 “To protect themselves from criminal liability, they’ve just decided to not even risk it because that vague law doesn’t give them enough detail to understand exactly what they can and cannot do,” Stewart said.

-Note: This story has been updated to correct that Georgia’s law bars minors from starting hormone treatment but not puberty blockers.
-This story was first published on Sept.
-22, 2023.
-It was updated on Sept.
-23, 2023, to correct erroneously reported details on the North Dakota ban.
-The law does not explicitly bar doctors from switching patients’ treatments or specify a statute of limitations for civil lawsuits over damages.